How to Find a Substring In PowerShell

 PowerShell

-Need to search for a string inside a string?
+Need to search for or extract a substring inside a PowerShell string?
 Never fear, PowerShell substring is here!
 In this article, I guide you through how to ditch objects and search inside strings.

 The PowerShell substring